YJX-Research/ControlFoley_test/README.md

 ## 🧪 **VGGSound-TVC Benchmark**

 We propose VGGSound-TVC to evaluate text controllability under varying levels of visual-text conflict.
+In this dataset, textual descriptions of videos are reconstructed in accordance with the rules described below.

 - L0 → No conflict, where the textual description is consistent with the video content.
 - L1_subject →  A mild semantic conflict introduced at the subject level, where the action description remains unchanged while the sounding subject is replaced.